(Anna’s techniques and tips are at the end)

-“ELP is very lucky to have such wonderful, innovative teachers who have adopted online delivery as the new normal!” says Maddy Harper, ESOL Programmes Coordinator for Wellington ELP.
+“ELP is very lucky to have such wonderful, innovative teachers who have adopted online delivery as the new normal!” says Maddy Harper, ESOL Programmes Coordinator for the Wellington centre.

-“Anna’s swiftly explored the amazing potential for online lessons and delivered a great interactive session on ‘Rooms in the House,’” says Maddy.
+“Anna’s swiftly explored the amazing potential for online lessons and delivered a great interactive session."

 “Our first class online went very well,” Anna says.
-“We looked at naming rooms.”
+“We looked at naming rooms in a house.”

 “I used an image of a house and I had a little stick figure person that I moved around,” she says.
 “I asked students to tell me what he was doing and which room he was in.”

 Anna finished her lesson with follow-up homework based on the topic.
-“One student has already sent his back, nice and early!” she says.
-For her next lesson, the students will share orally what they wrote for homework, describing a room in their own house.
+“One student has already sent his back, nice and early,” she says.
+For her next lesson, the students will orally share what they wrote for homework: describing a room in their house.

 Thanks for sharing your creativity and skills Anna!